 I know, it’s a terrible habit.
 But catching up on emails allows me to check in with what’s happened overnight and get a picture in my mind of the important tasks I need to do for the rest of the day.
 And I’m not the only one glued to my email – stats show there’ll be 3 billion email users worldwide by 2020.
 Already, Gmail has 1 billion of those users.

 So why is email still so popular after a couple decades of Nigerian prince schemes, Viagra ads, and mountains of spam?
 The fact is, we’ve “grown up” with email.
 Email has been a fundamental part of my online identity since I signed up for my first Hotmail account in 1998.

 While other technologies have come and gone or struggled to retain dominance, email has continued to be the dependable workhorse that everyone relies on and no one owns.

 Email is a decentralized, open platform on top of which new innovative things can be built.
 So in that sense, email represents a different model from the closed ecosystems and technologies that are proliferating across our devices.

 Yes, email marketing is more powerful than it’s ever been and also far different than it was a decade ago.
 Advances in technology have led to huge shifts in how customers interact with business, meaning marketers have also had to evolve their tactics to keep up with constantly changing trends.

-In this article, I’ll run you through the email marketing changes we’re seeing in 2017 and what you can do to plan a competitive strategy on par with industry trends.
+In this article, I’ll run you through the email marketing changes we’re seeing this year and what you can do to plan a competitive strategy on par with industry trends.

 Automated and Triggered Emails